AcidGunner/ps3libraries/readme.md

 > [!NOTE]
-> Change the 009-ps3libraries.sh from bucanero to AcidGunner.
+> Change the 009-ps3libraries.sh and more from bucanero to AcidGunner.
 > Idk why, but they don't want to fix the download links.

 **What does this do?**